-Move the cursor to this field and press <Enter>.
-The "Primary INTR", and "IRQ3" - "IRQ15" fields will appear.
-When enabled, access to the specified IRQ will cause the system to wake up completely from the power management mode.
+When the "Primary INTR", and "IRQ3" - "IRQ15" fields are enabled, access to the specified IRQ will cause the system to wake up completely from the power management mode.
 When disabled, the system will not wake up from the power management mode despite access to the specified IRQ.